jimsander/dcm_security_guide/access_rights/access_rights.rst

 Access Rights
 -------------

 **Access Rights** define what resources can be accessed and what actions can be performed against those resources.
-A access right consist of these 3 items:
+An access right consists of these 3 items:

 Resource type
 ~~~~~~~~~~~~~